IOStream-OpenEnd/composiAI/README.md

 ##### To generate mp3 file

-#please change this path to your path of ffmpeg
+#please change this path to your path of ffmpeg.exe
 path_to_ffmpeg = "path_to_ffmpeg\\ffmpeg\\bin\\ffmpeg.exe"

 myComposer.export_as_mp3(output_file_name,output_file_path,path_to_ffmpeg)